-Presented by Orlando Sings, the Summer Intensive is a special honor and opportunity for highly-motivated singers in grades 9-12.
+Presented by Orlando Sings, the Summer Intensive is a special honor and opportunity for highly-motivated singers in (rising) grades 8-12.

 APPLICATION